What’s The Recommended Schedule For Deworming My Puppy?

 Common Parasites in Puppies

 Puppies can be affected by various parasites, including roundworms, hookworms, whipworms, and tapeworms.
-These parasites can be contracted through ingestion of contaminated food, water, or soil, as well as through contact with infected animals.
+These parasites can be contracted through ingestion of contaminated , water, or soil, as well as through contact with infected animals.
 It is important to note that some parasitic infections can even be transmitted to humans, posing a potential health risk for the entire family.

 Effects of Parasites on Puppies